Morton Gurtin

-Morton E. Gurtin (7 March 1934 – 20 April 2022) was a mechanical engineer who became a mathematician and mathematical physicist.
+Morton Edward Gurtin (March 7, 1934 – April 20, 2022) was an American mechanical engineer who became a mathematician and mathematical physicist.
 He was an emeritus professor of mathematical sciences at Carnegie-Mellon University, where for many years he held an endowed chair as the Alumni Professor of Mathematical Science.
 His main work is in materials science, in the form of the mathematical, rational mechanics of non-linear continuum mechanics and thermodynamics, in the style of Clifford Truesdell and Walter Noll, a field also known under the combined name of continuum thermomechanics.
 He has published over 250 papers, many among them in Archive for Rational Mechanics and Analysis, as well as a number of books.